tpchambers/Monocular_Depth_Estimation/README.md

 Here is an example of the visualized prediction, and we see that the resulting prediction is quite nice, although there is plenty of work to be done.
 ![Screen Shot 2023-04-12 at 2 18 25 AM](https://user-images.githubusercontent.com/69804201/231368128-e2318f91-c84d-4d7e-9efa-d5e8278199d9.png)

-Here is the link for the google colab where I ran my experiments : https://colab.research.google.com/drive/19m7JwNRthMrGmxOjdrStyZTWtb15U82G?usp=sharing